 - Retail graduate trainee

 What are my further study options?
 Includes video from PhD alumna

-Every year 25-35% of psychology graduates choose to build on their undergraduate study by undertaking a psychology related taught masters course.
+Every year up to 30-40% of psychology graduates choose to build on their undergraduate study by undertaking a psychology related taught masters course.

 Graduates have successful achieved places on courses including: